 Any middle road, city authorities?
-We understand that some graffiti or murals are not beautiful, but a big majority are great pieces of art, in the street “galleries”, free to all “visitors.”
+One may say that some graffiti or murals are not that beautiful, but a big majority are great pieces of art, in the street “galleries,” free to all “visitors.”
 The city owes them part of its beauty.
-You know that… We do understand that the walls are private property, and they shouldn’t be ruined, but some graffiti and murals are amazing pieces of art and make the city more beautiful and attractive, to visitors and the New Yorkers.
+You know that… One may say that the walls are private property, and they shouldn’t be ruined.
+That is right, but some graffiti and murals are incredible pieces of art that make the city more beautiful and attractive, to visitors and the New Yorkers.

 Any middle road?
 Any contest to choose the best?
-Any structures-walls especially for graffiti and murals in every neighborhood or some neighborhoods, even with a small fee… and every few weeks or months new graffiti may take the place of the old ones on them?
+Any structures-walls specifically for graffiti and murals in every neighborhood or at least in many neighborhoods, even if the artists have to pay a small fee… and every few weeks or months new graffiti may take the place of the old ones on them?

 When there’s a will, there’s a way.
 Why don’t you make this city the capital of graffiti and murals?
 That way, you would promote art and talented artists, you would make the city more beautiful and attract even more tourists from all over the world.
-You may also earn money from those beautiful pieces of art.
+If you wish, you may also have financial benefits from those beautiful pieces of art.

-If you want to say that you love art, if you, New York, really love art, you cannot destroy your graffiti and murals, you cannot stop them from growing and inspiring all of us.
+If you want to say that you love art, if you, New York, really love art, you shouldn’t destroy your graffiti and murals, you shouldn’t stop them from inspiring us.
 They are part of you, one of the vital organs that give you oxygen, and make you the great city you are today!

-We hope your officials and a good mayor who happen to appreciate art, cooperate and do something quickly.
-There are people out there who started to love art after seeing some of the best graffiti and murals in your neighborhoods.
+We hope your officials and a good mayor, who happen to appreciate art, can cooperate and do something quickly.
+There are people out there who started to love art after viewing some of the best graffiti and murals in your neighborhoods.
 If that does not mean anything to you, do nothing.
-Many owe their beautiful journey in the art world to your graffiti and murals.
+Many others even owe their beautiful journey in the art world to your graffiti and murals.
 If that does not say anything to you, do nothing.

-Keep in mind though that little details make life worthwhile, and the gifts some people have been given to color our quotidian days and lives are priceless, precious, highly valuable.
+Keep in mind though that little details make life worthwhile, and the gifts some people have been given to color beautifully our lives are priceless, precious, highly valuable.